Hakata-jpn/SnackIndex-Demo/README.md

 That said, I still keep this up because this was a lot of fun to make and I liked learning about React Native and getting my toes wet into developer environments like expo.
 To make it work, make sure you:

-1. npm install all of your dependencies
+1. npm install all of your dependencies in the "test-login-page"
 2. Have expo installed
 3. expo start